Green light for casinos offers jackpot to Japanese companies | The Japan Times

 MGM, Sands and Melco Resorts & Entertainment want to operate a resort in a large city with easy transit options.
 Caesars Entertainment Corp. has said it’s flexible with location, and has unveiled mock-ups for large cities and smaller regional areas.
 MGM CEO Jim Murren said the company was going to “advance our relationships with key stakeholders and together create a coalition of Japanese business partners who will collectively define a vision for a uniquely Japanese, world-class integrated resort.”

-Hard Rock Cafe International Inc. is also in the running, and has opened a local office in Hokkaido.
-Other casino operators seeking inroads in Japan include Galaxy Entertainment Group and Genting Singapore.
+Hard Rock Cafe International Inc. is also in the running, and has opened an office in Hokkaido.
+Other casino operators seeking inroads include Galaxy Entertainment Group and Genting Singapore.

 Osaka, Yokohama and Tomakomai in Hokkaido are the leading cities to win government approval for the first three locations allowed to build integrated resorts.